• Home

 8 Regent Street, Chapel Allerton, Leeds LS7 4PE

-The menu is huge and includes all the traditional Thai favourites as well as some tasty Chef specials.
-Soft noodles, spicy stir fries and stunning starters can all be enjoyed guilt free and in the most beautiful of settings.
+The menu is vast and includes all the traditional Thai favourites as well as some tasty Chef specials.
+Soft noodles, spicy stir-fries and stunning starters can all be enjoyed guilt-free and in the most beautiful of settings.
 If there’s a dish on the menu that you like the sound of but it isn’t suitable for vegans, the staff are always happy to create a vegan version for you.

 Blue Sakura